 The Museum began as the Ventura County Maritime Museum in 1990 at Fisherman’s Wharf at Channel Islands Blvd and Victoria Avenue in Oxnard.
 It remained at this site until 2012 when it moved to a new location across the Channel and was renamed the Channel Islands Maritime Museum.
 Smith was to provide seed money for the building to house Nelson’s collection.
 Nelson pledged $100,000, while volunteers and friends were to transform the bare-bones interior of the building into a museum.
 The Ventura County Harbor Department lent their support to the effort by offering a no-rent lease for the finished property.
-The Museum was launched as a non-profit corporation in February 1991, with a magnificent black-tie affair that reached out to the political and business “elite” of the region.
-As from the beginning, the Museum’s Corporation continues to be governed by a Board of Trustees that includes one of its original members, Gary Farr, and another long time member, Jerry Miller
+The Museum was launched as a non-profit corporation in February 1991, with a magnificent black-tie affair that reached out to the political and business leaders of the region.

 The Museum has an extensive and world-class maritime art collection, featuring 17th century Dutch and Flemish masters such as Willem van de Velde and Bonaventura Peeters, 18th century British artists Edward Cooke and Robert Salmon to noted modern day artists John Stobart, David Thimgan, and Thomas Hoyne.
 Ship models trace more than 3000 years of maritime history, from ancient Egyptian reed boats and tomols used by local Chumash to modern day car carriers.
 The Museum houses the largest collection of antique Prisoner of War sailing ship models on display in the United States.
 These models, including eight rare bone models, were made by French prisoners of the British during the Napoleonic Wars.
 In addition, the Museum exhibits the entire life’s work of Ed Marple, one of America’s foremost ship model builders.
 Other exhibits on whaling, sailor’s arts, navigational instrument and the history of the Channel Island Harbor and The Port of Hueneme round out the permanent collection.
 Special topical and featured guest artist exhibitions are presented on an ongoing basis.